 Academic: Did your school move to offer only online coursework?
 Did you have to leave an academic program?
 Were the grades for your coursework, especially prerequisites, affected?
 Was your Dental Admission Test (DAT) exam canceled or delayed?
 Did you lose the ability to interact with professors or advisors?

 Professional: Was your job, paid or volunteer, affected?
 Did you lose a job or seek new opportunities?
 Was your shadowing experience shortened or modified?
 Were your financial responsibilities shifted or increased?

 Personal: Did you have to move out of a house or dorm?
-Did travel restrictions impact you out of the country?
+Did travel restrictions impact you outside the country?
 Did you seek out volunteer opportunities that arose from the crisis?
 Did you help family members who were affected?

 Getting everything ready for dental school has been challenging since much of the world stopped due to COVID-19.
 The pandemic made it more challenging to get shadowing hours, and I was turned down several times, even in locations where people knew me.
 I count myself most fortunate to have finally found some volunteer work available.
 As an entrepreneur interested in several areas, COVID-19 has been a disaster for my business interests and many others.
 I could have lost everything I had worked so hard to build if I had not been thinking quickly.
 I pivoted to new strategies that enabled us to survive and swallow our losses.
 I learned to adapt quickly and effectively.